MicrosoftDocs/learn/learn-pr/wwl/guided-project-debug-handle-exceptions-c-sharp-console-application/includes/3-exercise-examine-code.md

 1. Review the output in the TERMINAL panel.

-1. Notice that the reported cash received and change returned are correct, but the till is short by 5 dollars.
+1. Notice that the reported cash received and change returned are correct, but the till is short by five dollars.

     This shortage suggests that the `cashTill` array is being updated incorrectly, even though the reporting is correct.